-A great way to experience the historical area of Pisa is with a professional guide.
-Just walking around you will see numerous groups huddled together learning about the Leaning Tower of Pisa Italy.
+A great way to see the historical area of Pisa is with a local guide.
+You will see numerous groups huddled together learning about the Leaning Tower of Pisa on your visit.

-So you have your ticket and you’re ready to head up the legendary Tower of Pisa Italy!
-However, you’ll actually have to check your bag first before making the climb to the top.
+So you have your ticket and you’re ready to head up the legendary Tower of Pisa in Italy!
+If you have a bag with you it’s time to check it before you make the climb to the upper floors.

 Not even a small purse or camera bag is allowed inside the Leaning Tower of Pisa.
-That means you’ll have to leave your bags at the nearby lockers.
-Don’t worry though!
-The lockers are included with your ticket and are located right across from the Pisa Tower.
+That means you’ll have to leave your bags inside one of the nearby lockers.
+Fortunately, these are included with your ticket and are located right across from the Pisa Tower.

 15 minutes before your selected time slot you should go over to leave your bag.
 You’re given a key card that you return after your visit to get your belongings back.
-Obviously, take out anything important that you need (like your camera) before heading to the tower.
+Make sure to take out anything important that you need (like your camera) before heading to the Tower of Pisa.

 If you’re going to the Leaning Tower of Pisa you might as well do it right!
-Plan to drop your bag if you have one and immediately get in line for the Pisa Tower.
-You can start to line up 15 minutes before your entry time.
+Plan to drop your bag if you have one and immediately start your line entry for the Pisa Tower.
+You can start to get in the queue 15 minutes before your designated entry time.

 How it works is that each group is allowed in at their time slot.
 This means that they can start to line up early and will be let in once most of the prior group has left.

-There are over 250 steps that wind their way around the tower leading to the viewpoint on top.
-It’s important to know that there is no elevator in the Leaning Tower of Pisa Italy!
+There are over 250 steps made of white marble that wind their way around the tower to the viewpoint on top.
+It’s important to know that there is no elevator in the Leaning Tower of Pisa Italy.

-Aren’t sure that you’re able to physically do it or are you uncomfortable in small spaces?
-Then it might be best to take in the leaning Tower of Pisa from the outside only.
+Not sure that you’re able to physically do it, or are you uncomfortable in small spaces?
+Then it might be best to take in the beauty of its architecture from the outside.

 Take your time to explore the top but know that it will get crowded fast.
-From the highest point of the Leaning Tower of Pisa you’ll have an unbelievable 360 degree view!
+From the highest point of the Leaning Tower of Pisa you’ll have an unbelievable 360 degree view of the city.

-Here you can see everything from the Pisa Cathedral to the square below, and a massive mountain range in the distance.
-From up here, you’re sure to get some amazing photos of the city.
+Here you can see everything from the Pisa Cathedral to the Piazza dei Miracoli below, and a massive mountain range in the distance.
+From up here, you’re sure to get some amazing photos of Pisa Italy.

 If you can time it so you’re there for sunset it is truly magical!
-Yet, any part of the day is sure to be a special sight from the top of this famous monument.
+Yet, any part of the day is sure to be a special sight from the top of the freestanding bell tower.